penglin17/belief-propagation/README.md

 Instructions:

-The TRC code automatically build outer regions following the BFG framework (in the paper), without the need to create a BFG.
-It follows the BFG framework in a virtual way.
-For example, we don’t need to create the BFG for the Asia BN but simply follow the BFG structure and output the outer regions directly.

 The code_TRC.rar is only used to build our TRC outer regions and to run it please use a simulation environment supporting the .uai format.
 Please also ensure the simulation environment supporting the CVM algorithm.
 For instance, the external simulation environment one could use: